hguo/hypermesh/README.md

 # Hypermesh: Meshing The High-Dimensional Spaces for Data Analysis and Visualization

-Hypermesh is a header-only C++17 library that meshes high-dimensional spaces for data analysis and visualization, such as feature extraction and tracking (see [https://github.com/hguo/ftk](FTK, the feature tracking kit)), flow map interpolation, and topology analysis.
+Hypermesh is a header-only C++17 library that meshes high-dimensional spaces for data analysis and visualization, such as feature extraction and tracking (see [FTK, the feature tracking kit](https://github.com/hguo/ftk)), flow map interpolation, and topology analysis.

 The library is still under development.
 Stay tuned.